Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-react-native/index.md

 identify(identifyObj);
 ```

-#### Identify.preInsert
+#### `Identify.preInsert`

-This method pre-inserts a value or values to a user property, if it does not exist in the user property yet.
-Pre-insert means inserting the value(s) at the beginning of a given list.
-If the user property does not have a value set yet, it will be initialized to an empty list before the new values are pre-inserted.
+This method pre-inserts a value or values to a user property, if it doesn't exist in the user property yet.
+Pre-insert means inserting the value at the beginning of a given list.
+If the user property doesn't have a value set yet, it will be initialized to an empty list before the new values are pre-inserted.
 If the user property has an existing value, it will be no operation.

 ```ts
 import { Identify, identify } from '@amplitude/analytics-react-native';